LeBron takes some teasing about his broken nose

 When asked how his nose felt, James said, “It has been better.
 It’s a little bit of everything — pain, headaches, whatever.
 I have to get past it and hopefully get better in the next day.
 I’m definitely not going to rush it.”

-James was to be fitted for a protective mask and will likely wear it if he plays against the Bulls.
+James was to be fitted for a protective mask and will likely wear it if he faces the Bulls.

 “It’s nothing you want to make long-term,” James said.
 “It’s very uncomfortable.”

 James knows from experience.
 He wore a mask for a few weeks 10 years ago, after he broke his cheekbone hours before his 20th birthday in a game for Cleveland against Houston.